inspiredcancercare/IOTOX-ACU-prediction/main.md

 eFigure 3.
 Calibration plot for the ranfom forest algorithm.

 **Note:** The calibration analysis result for the random forest is suboptimal.
-The model tends to overestimate the risk for patients with low risk (20%) and underestimate the rsik for patients with moderate to high risk of ACU (>=50%).
+The model tends to underestimate the rsik for patients with moderate to high risk of ACU (>=30%).

 <p align="center">
   <img width="460" height="400" src="https://user-images.githubusercontent.com/38151091/161775899-2f3a8adf-0b36-4fde-98b7-ca08358f0884.png">